 So this is my story.

 It describes the layered history, the stratigraphy behind my ideas regarding educational technologies.
-It highlights the tools and theoretical frameworks that have helped me understand how technology can be used to support and enrich educational experiences.
+It highlights the tools that have helped me understand how technology can be used to support and enrich educational experiences.
 It showcases the goals I set myself and the artifacts I have made during my time in the UBC Masters of Educational Technology program, for which this represents a capstone artifact (a meta-artifact, if you will).
 It tries to catalog as a series of field notes my developing ideas as I curated these artifacts.

 And it looks to the future: It’s often said that studying the past is a way to understand and influence the possible futures that lie ahead.
 As I move on from the MET, my experiences will continue to contribute to the work I undertake.